-The more often a hen gets prolapse, the less likely she is to survive.
+The more often a hen gets prolapses, the less likely she is to survive.
 Prolapse can introduce infection to your hen and cause death.
 However, more often, it is a sign that her body is wearing out.

 Frequently Asked Questions

 Are Eggs With Blood Spots Safe To Eat?
 Some eggs may have an egg spot inside the egg on the yolk.
-Eggs with blood spots are safe to eat, although the blood may make it appetizing.
+Eggs with blood spots are safe to eat, although the blood may make it unappetizing.
 You can remove the blood spot with a fork or knife.

 Brown egg layers have a higher occurrence of blood in the egg than white egg layers.
 No one knows why.

 What Causes the White Spot on Egg Yolks?
-If you have roosters, then you may also see a white spot or a bullseye in the yolk of an egg.
+If you have roosters, you may also see a white spot or a bullseye in the yolk of an egg.
 The white bullseye occurs when the egg is fertilized and is the rooster’s DNA.
 It is harmless to eat.

 Resources Mentioned In This Article

-These resources are items I use regularly in caring for my hens.
+These resources are items I regularly use in caring for my hens.

-Oyster Shells: The Manna Pro Oyster Shells on Amazon are a great product.
+The Manna Pro Oyster Shells on Amazon are a great product.
 Oyster shells last a while.
 I was surprised by how long they last.
 The girls only need a little a day to stay healthy and have strong eggshells.

-Miracle Care Kwik Stop Styptic Solution: Kwik Stop is a powder that helps to stop bleeding quickly.
+Miracle Care Kwik Stop Styptic Solution: Kwik Stop is a powder that helps stop bleeding quickly.
 It is formulated for pets, including birds.
 It’s helpful to stop bleeding of wounds and help your chickens heal quicker.
 You can find Miracle Care Kwik Stop here on Amazon.